xinyiguan/py2lispIDyOM/README.md

 Please have a look at the [tutorial](tutorial/), which guides you through all three basic functionalities of through an example.

-Note: I tried to make the code accessible and provide some convenience functions for getting started smoothly.
-B ut there is still lots of room for better documentation and testing.
-Please contact me if you have any questions, are missing anything or encounter bugs!
+Note: I tried to make the code accessible and provide some examples in the tutorials for getting started smoothly.
+But there is still lots of room for better documentation and testing.
+Please contact me if you have any questions or encounter bugs!